kalaiser/awesome-cdk/readme.md

 - [cdk-codecommit-backup](https://github.com/cloudcomponents/cdk-components/tree/master/packages/cdk-codecommit-backup) - Backup CodeCommit repositories to S3
 - [Alexa Deployment Pipeline](https://github.com/taimos/cdk-constructs/tree/master/lib/alexa): Construct which creates a CodePipeline to deploy Alexa Skills to Lambda and to the Developer console using AWS SAM and DeployToAlexa action.

+### High-Level Frameworks

+- [auto-cdk](https://github.com/wulfmann/auto-cdk): Automatically generate api-gateway/lambda integrations with the filesystem (beta).
+- [punchcard](https://github.com/punchcard/punchcard) - typescript framework to unify infrastructure and runtime code for the CDK, so you can declare constructs and implement runtime logic within the context of one node.js application.

 ## Tools